dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + Life is not a dress rehearsal.
 Rose Tremain.
 Make is count.

++ “Every one who has taken a shower has had an idea.
+It's the person who gets out of the shower, dries off and does something about it that makes a difference.” ― Nolan Bushnell

++ “Infinity is my spiritual horizon.” ― Talismanist Giebra

++ Dream as if you'll live forever.
+Live as if you'll die today. - James Dean

 + Humans are not generally great at understanding 2nd,3rd or nth order effects of their decisions.
 Online social media has made some of this effects that relatable, through RT, share etc.

 + Build cheaply, and earn the problem of scale